 Amplitude Media. http://www.amplitudemedia.co.uk

 We won’t harp on about our own site too much, but you might have noticed we’re fans of orange.
-It’s everywhere, from the front page of our website to our Twitter feed, from our graphics to our photography.
+It’s everywhere, from the front page of our website to our Twitter feed, from our graphics to our blog feature images.
 While there are a few different oranges in use on our site, they don’t stray too far from our signature orange.

 Take a look at the websites of your favourite brands.
 Pay attention to the colours they use and keep an eye out for palettes you don’t like too.
 Learning what not to do can sometimes be as valuable as learning best practice.
 Got a website that you think makes excellent use of colour?
 We’d love to see it.
 Drop us a tweet!